 Renewable energy is New York State sourced, primarily hydropower.
 Standard energy is a grid mix similar to the utility, mostly fossil fuels.

-You may pay a premium for these renewable products over the utility standard product pricing, however, you will be contributing to NYS clean energy goals.
+You will pay a premium for these renewable products over the utility standard product pricing, however, you will be contributing to NYS clean energy goals.

 Westchester Power Basics